 Preheat the oven to 350 degrees Fahrenheit.
 Grease a large casserole dish or huge cast iron skillet.

-In a small bowl, sift together cassava flour and baking soda.
+In a small bowl, sift together cassava OR coconut flour and baking soda.
 Set aside.

 Place the following ingredients into blender: eggs, cream cheese, sea salt, onion and garlic powder, and white pepper.
 Blend until mostly smooth, 10-15 seconds.